Vishesh-Gupta/kiosk-system/proto/buf.md

-## KioskAPIs
+# KioskAPIs

-This module contains all the APIs required to interact with the `KioskService`.
+This module contains all the APIs required to interact with the `KioskService`